 Implementing Extensible Patterns

-One way to implement all these extensions to our matcher would be to use a conditional, e.g.,
+One way to implement an extensible pattern matcher would be a long if-then-else conditional, e.g.,

 (defun pat-match (pat form &optional (blists '(nil)))